YamenAjjour/yamenajjour.github.io/_pages/about.md

 1. Developing methods that generalize to unseen subjective tasks.
 2. Conversational Data Annotation: developing methods to explain and disambiguate annotations in subjective tasks.

-My PhD Thesis was on *Addressing Controversial Topics in Search Engines* where I worked on
+My PhD was on ***Addressing Controversial Topics in Search Engines*** where I worked on

 1. Identifying argumentative questions
-2. Genre-robust argument unit segmentation and topic bias in argument corpora
+2. Generalizability across topic and genre in argument Mining
 3. Identifying and visualizing frames in argumentation